eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 Since Approval is perfect for dichotomous preferences, as that is literally the data it collects, then it's no surprise Approval is "perfect" if we assume the ballot data is perfectly accurate to the feelings of the voter.
 But that does not mean we *should* assume such a thing.
 The purpose of this post is to show that if we take Condorcet logic to the extreme, then Approval is the ultimate Condorcet system (if you conveniently leave out the axiom of allowing full rankings, as I did).

-All Condorcetists choose to simplify the data through some sort of limitation on what ballots voters can cast, for the purpose of making the system tractable and practical.
-And we have a hierarchy of compromises that a Condorcet method can make.
+We have a hierarchy of compromises that a Condorcet method can make.

 1. $C_\infty$ simplifies the data by assuming voters have transitive preferences, and allows voters to truncate and express indifference, but allows all possible rankings at the cost of not being able to guarantee a Condorcet winner.
 2. $C_2$ simplifies the data by assuming voters can project their preferences into a partition of candidates into "acceptable" and "unacceptable" sets.
 This is a simplification and compromise that results in the complete elimination of all issues that arise from the Condorcet paradox, while still generally electing the best candidate almost all of the time,